bezdjian/serverless/README.md

 # serverless

 ''
-    This repo will contain a React app AWS Lambda functions for a serverless app.
+    Serverless development application with React frontend on AWS S3 Bucket, AWS Lambda functions as backend and AWS DynamoDB Database.
 ''